Guidance on creating offer letters

 We know that offer letters can be a bit confusing so to make it easier for you, here are some tips!

-The law requires employers to give written notice of wage rates to each new hire.
-Their letters should include the following:
+The law requires employers to give written notice of wage rates to each new hire, with this information, and in the employee's primary language:

-• The candidate’s full legal name and preferred name (if different), physical address, and email address (if processed electronically).
+• The candidate’s full legal name and preferred name (if different), and email address (if processed electronically).

 • If you’ll be offering a benefit package, include a summary of the benefits and eligibility requirements.